JiazhenWang/A-Crown-of-Sorcery-and-Steel-character-art-pack/README.md

 - Windows only.
 - No Python or Node.js install is required.
 - The scripts do not connect to the internet.
+- This repository does not include original game portrait images.
 - Save files should not be affected.
 - If the game is updated or verified through a launcher, the launcher may overwrite the modded `app.asar`; run the installer again afterward.